Behind the Water

-Behind the Water is a 2016 Latin American televised drama documentary based on the live interactions within the world water crisis.
+Behind the Water is a 2016 Latin American televised drama-documentary based on the live interactions within the world water crisis.
 Fraser Kershaw stars in the film.
 The film captures live footage while combining fictional elements.
 The film embraces the power of family and the commitment to conflict for survival.
-The film is based on a true story and throughout the film Kershaw transitions into various characters seen in his subconscious.
+The film is based on a true story.

 Filming

 The footage within the film was collected over 2 years throughout Latin America.
-Lacking access to modern health care in the jungle added stress to the film's production.
+Lacking access to modern health care in the jungle stressed the film's production.
 Fraser Kershaw takes a camera crew through highly restricted areas to find the deeply personal tales of stories from locals of Latin America.
-Kershaw can be seen delivering clean water in rural restricted areas.
+Kershaw can be seen delivering clean water in rural restricted regions.

 Plot

-The film is based in part on some fiction, which itself is based in three separate adventures in the mind of Kershaw.
+The film is based in part on some fiction, which is based in three separate adventures in the mind of Kershaw.
 He is seen as multiple characters.
 The film weaves together the stirring true stories of individuals who have overcome devastating obstacles to find clean water.
 The film embraces the power of family, commitment and how a community can be radically divided because of survival.